Elon Musk's Daughter Recalls 'Strange' and 'Isolating' Childhood Amidst Extreme Wealth

-Vivian Wilson, the estranged daughter of Elon Musk, shares her experience growing up in extreme wealth, describing her childhood as 'strange' and 'isolating' and reflecting on the impact of privilege, power and the importance of forging her own path.
+Vivian Wilson, the estranged daughter of Elon Musk, shares her experience growing up in extreme wealth, describing it as 'strange' and 'isolating,' and detailing the corrosive effects of unchecked power and social detachment.
+She reflects on her childhood, her relationship with her father, and her journey to forge her own path.

 United States Latest News, United States Headlines